bigmlcom/python/docs/local_resources.rst

 It creates a sequence starting on the first dataset that was created to summarize the uploaded data, adding the datasets that store transformations, and finally the model and anomaly detector.
-The ``Pipeline`` object offers an ``.execute`` method that can receive a list of input data or a DataFrame.
+The ``Pipeline`` object offers a ``.execute`` method that can receive a list of input data or a DataFrame.
 For every row, it will execute the stored transformations and generate the model's prediction and the anomaly's score.
 All of them will be added to the original input data.